couchbase/n1k1/README.md

 - lifting vars to avoid local closures.
 - capturing emitted code to avoid local closures.
 - data-staging / pipeline-breaker facilities along with concurrency.
-- UNION ALL is concurrent (one goroutine per contributor).
 - DISTINCT.
 - GROUP BY expressions and COUNT.
+- UNION ALL is concurrent (one goroutine per contributor).
+- UNION DISTINCT can be supported by sequencing UNION ALL with DISTINCT.
+- INTERSECT DISTINCT / INTERSECT ALL.
+- EXCEPT DISTINCT / EXCEPT ALL.
 - runtime variables / context passed down through ExecOp().
 - glue integration with existing couchbase/query/expression's.